AFriemann/cph/readme.md

 =========

 ##### v0.9
+- gui input working
+- cleaned up a a lot of code
+- fixed a bug where literal subtraction could result in negative values

+##### v0.8
-- key algorithm needs rethinking, every change in key generation will change major version digit for easy version control, current version has some major issues
+- key algorithm needs rethinking, every change in key generation should change second version digit for easy version control, current version has some major issues
 - linux flow is working fine (calls through terminal and pipe are working)